rocket-pool/RPIPs/RPIPs/RPIP-46.md

 - `reth_commission` SHALL be defined as the sum of all defined shares that have settings
 - `reth_share` SHALL be defined as `100% - reth_commission`
 - Distributions of revenue from borrowed ETH MUST respect the defined shares
+  - If shares change between claims, distributions MUST make an effort to account for the different values.
+For example, a distribution could use a duration-weighted average share.
+Approximations MAY be used where they significantly reduce complexity and/or costs.
   - Legacy minipools are an exception and MAY continue to support earlier distribution methodologies
 - These settings MAY be updated by pDAO vote
 - These settings MAY be updated by an address in the `allowlisted_controllers` array